murchie85/CICD_ESSENTIALS/LAB1-GIT/README.md

 ```

-If this all works correctly, refresh the gitpage with the list of commands and you will see your stuff there.
+If this all works correctly, refresh the gitpage that you were on showing the list of commands and you will see your stuff there.

 # GIT LIKE A BOSS